-The Board will also take or cause to be taken immediate steps to impose disciplinary action on individuals engaging in any of the following prohibited acts:
+The Board will also take immediate steps to impose disciplinary action on individuals engaging in any of the following prohibited acts:

 - A. Retaliating against a person who has made a report or filed a complaint alleging unlawful harassment, or who has participated as a witness in a harassment investigation. - B. Filing a malicious or knowingly false report or complaint of unlawful harassment. - C. Disregarding, failing to investigate adequately, or delaying investigation of allegations of harassment, when responsibility for reporting and/or investigating unlawful harassment charges comprises part of one's supervisory duties.